 For the beans:

-While the duck legs are cooking, mix the beans and all the other ingredients in a saucepan.
+While the duck legs are cooking, drain and rinse the beans.
+Mix the beans and all the other ingredients in a saucepan.
 Gently simmer the beans on the lowest heat for 50 minutes.

 Taste to see if they are perfectly cooked - the beans should be soft and melting, not powdery.